anacidre/AngularWorkshop/Step 2: Build your first component.md

   ];
 ```

 We need to add this data to a component.
-But just before that let's create the Coffee class:
+But just before that let's create the Coffee interface:

-Create a folder named 'coffee-class' under the coffee-order-app/src/app/ folder:
+Create a folder named 'coffee-interface' under the coffee-order-app/src/app/ folder:

 ```
 cd coffee-order-app/src/app/
-mkdir coffee-class
+mkdir coffee-interface
-cd coffee-class
+cd coffee-interface
 ```

 This folder will contain the definition of the Coffee class.
 We create the file coffee-class.ts and add the class:

 ```
-export class Coffee {
+export interface Coffee {
   name: string;
   image: string;
   price: number;